oracle/graaljs/docs/user/README.md

 ## Getting Started

 As of GraalVM for JDK 21, the JavaScript (GraalJS) and Node.js runtimes are available as standalone distributions.
 Two standalone language runtime options are available for both Oracle GraalVM and GraalVM Community Edition: a Native Image compiled native launcher or a JVM-based runtime (included).
-To distinguish between them, the GraalVM Community Edition version has the suffix `-community` in the name: `graaljs-community-<version>-<os>-<arch>.tar.gz`, `graalnodejs-community-<version>-<os>-<arch>.tar.gz`, A standalone that comes with a JVM has a `-jvm` suffix in a name.
+To distinguish between them, the GraalVM Community Edition version has the suffix `-community` in the name: `graaljs-community-<version>-<os>-<arch>.tar.gz`, `graalnodejs-community-<version>-<os>-<arch>.tar.gz`.
+A standalone that comes with a JVM has a `-jvm` suffix in a name.

 1. Navigate to [GitHub releases](https://github.com/oracle/graaljs/releases/) and select a desired standalone for your operating system.

 2. Unzip the archive: